itsmmarc/jumphud/README.md

 1. [Download](https://github.com/itsmmarc/jumphud/releases/download/v2.4.1/jumphud-v2.4.1.zip) the latest version

-2. Unzip the download into `tf/custom`
+2. Unzip the download into `tf/custom`, you can access this folder by right-clicking on Team Fortress 2 in your steam library and selecting `Manage->Browse local files`

 3. Rename the folder to exactly `jumphud`